 Step 1.
 Software security

-Basically, software security implies 4 critical measures to be taken:
+Basically, software security implies four critical measures:

 Step 2: Access management